Healthy Science/ Is it Better to Eat Probiotic Foods or Take a Probiotic Supplement?

 1. Supplements allow you to be more targeted

 Acquiring probiotics through supplements has its distinct advantages.
-For one thing, supplements allow you to have more control over the specific bacterial strains you ingest—which can be important for addressing a particular health issue.
-For example, research suggests that DDS®-1, a strain of lactobacillus acidophilus, is helpful for relieving symptoms of lactose intolerance, whereas the strain lactobacillus rhamnosus GG is helpful for addressing symptoms of antibiotic-associated diarrhea.1214
+For one thing, supplements allow you to have more control over the specific bacterial strains you ingest—which can be important for supporting a specific health need.9-11

 2. Supplements can provide more probiotic diversity